Course Outline

 • An understanding of user requirements concepts for government applications.

-• A critical evaluation of software quality and deficiencies from the end-user’s perspective.
+• A critical evaluation of software quality and deficiencies from the end-user’s viewpoint.

-• Programming and testing experience are not required for participation in this training.
+• Programming and testing experience are not necessary.

 14 Hours